thoughtbot/ruby-science/book/code_smells/mixin.md

 Inheritance is a common method of reuse in object-oriented software.
-Ruby supports single inheritance using subclasses and multiple inheritance using mixins.
+Ruby supports single inheritance using subclasses and multiple inheritance using Mixins.
 Mixins can be used to package common helpers or provide a common public interface.

 However, mixins have some drawbacks: